JSakuraa/JSakuraa/README.md

 **`Digital Worldbuilder (Developer/Creator)`**

-I am a student a full-stack developer building an online digital world through projects and content creation.
+I am a student and full-stack developer building an online digital world through projects and content creation.
 I build the ideas that I dream of from the ground up, and at each step I am documenting the world I am building.
 Follow along as I adventure deeper into the unknown and forge new realms on my YouTube channel "[JustinNappi.dev](https://www.youtube.com/@justinnappi-dev)"

 <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UCZAY5dJI_CvAml6YOdSCpRw?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>